Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Quantitative limit theorems

 Our proof of the distributional CLT in Theorem~\ref{t:var+clt} showed convergence of the characteristic function of $\widetilde{\Phi}_R$ to that of a Gaussian variable.
-To use the Berry-Ess\'een inequality, we must quantify this convergence, which requires two more inputs.
+To use the Berry-Esseen inequality, we must quantify this convergence, which requires two more inputs.
 The first is an elementary estimate for i.i.d.\ sums:

 \begin{lemma} Let $X_1,\dots,X_n$ be independent, identically distributed, centred random variables with finite third moments and let $S_n=\sum_{i=1}^nX_i$.
 Then for $\lvert t\rvert\leq\sqrt{n}\Var[X_1]/(4\E[\lvert X_1\rvert^3])$ we have